 As part of the development process, I also implemented the code for these interactions.
 Below are examples of the navigation bar and layout, demonstrating how the design system was applied and how the interactions were realized in code to ensure a seamless user experience across varying conditions.

-Alongside the ‘basic’ components for UI elements such as dropdown menus, data tables and tabs, there are a number of more specialized D3-based data visualization charting components designed specifically for industrial internet use cases, I was responsible for designing and customizing data visualization for the DMRO proyect.
+In addition to designing basic UI components like dropdown menus, data tables, and tabs, I created a suite of specialized D3-based data visualization components tailored for industrial internet use cases.
+Specifically, I was responsible for designing and customizing data visualizations for the DMRO project, ensuring they effectively communicated complex data insights.

 Because our users were based in the UK, we maintained continuous communication to understand their pain points and needs.
 I also had the opportunity to travel twice to the Wales Aviation Shop, where I conducted on-site testing, gathered user feedback, and gained firsthand insights into the industry and MRO processes.